KopterBuzz/NOServerSetup/README.md

 clone this repo to a linux machine

-modify the "SERVER_" variables values to your liking
+modify the "SERVER_" variables values to your liking inside DedicatedServerConfig.py

 add the mods you want to the mods/plugins folder